What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 Pasted image 0

 You can copy and paste that link anywhere you’d normally use an Amazon link on your website.
-For instance, if you were writing a camera review, you could use that link when mentioning the name of the camera.
+For instance, if you were writing a camera review, you could use that link to mention the camera’s name.

-With smaller affiliate programs, you may find that you have a range of affiliate links listed on your affiliate dashboard.
+With smaller affiliate programs, you may find a range of affiliate links on your affiliate dashboard.
 Here’s an example from Dreamhost’s affiliate program:

 Custom Affiliate Link Creation in Dreamhost's Affiliate Program (Screenshot Tutorial)

-Important: You won’t receive your affiliate commissions if you don’t use your affiliate link, as there’ll be no way for the affiliate partner to track which sales are from you.
+Important: You won’t receive your affiliate commissions if you don’t use your affiliate link, as the affiliate partner will not be able to track which sales are from you.

 Using an Affiliate Plugin to Help You Manage Your Links in WordPress